auth0/express-openid-connect/EXAMPLES.md

 }));
 ```

-Please note that the login and lgout routes are not required.
+Please note that the login and logout routes are not required.
 Trying to access any protected resource triggers a redirect directly to Auth0 to login.
 These are helpful if you need to provide user-facing links to login or logout.

 ## 4. Custom user session handling